opensearch-project/documentation-website/_dashboards/dashboard/index.md

 _Panel_ is a term used to refer to a visualization displayed on a dashboard.
 The terms _panel_ and _visualization_ may be used interchangeably throughout this and other Dashboard-related documentation.
 {: .note}

-## Creating the dashboard
+## Creating a dashboard and adding an existing visualization

-To create the dashboard:
+To create the dashboard and add the sample visualization:

 1. From the navigation panel, choose **Dashboard**.
 2. From the **Dashboards** window, choose **Create Dashboard**.